justinkook/dElect/README.md

 Uses Ganche to generate ETH tokens and MetaMask chrome extention as a wallet to spend ETH in order to vote.

+#### Future Implementations:
+- Implementing filters for security measures to identify the correct people with permissions to vote.
+For example, any citizen over age 18.
+- UI / UX design of the app.
+Cross platform to Web, iOS, and Android.
+- Connecting to a distributed blockchain ledger platform [Provide Services] (https://provide.services/) or Ethereum Main.
+- Scraping or manually entering candidate information to inform voters.

 _Election.sol Smart contract written in Solidity_
 <br>
 _Testing by Mocha_